olunov/personalize_browscap_context/README.txt

 INTRODUCTION
 ------------
 This module provides personalize contexts based on browscap data.
-There
-are:
+The available browscap properties are:
- * Browser (IE, Chromem Firefox, etc.)
+ * Browser (IE, Chrome, Firefox, etc.)
  * Platform (Win7, Win10, iOS, Android, Linux, etc. )
  * Is Mobile Device
  * Is Tablet
- * Device Type (Decktop, Console, Mobile Device, Tablet, etc.)
+ * Device Type (Desktop, Console, Mobile Device, Tablet, etc.)
-Based on options for each of those contexts it is possible to setup showing personalized content.
-Learn more about personalize README.txt and project page of personalize module.
+Based on the options for each of these contexts it is possible to use them to define when personalized content will be shown.
+Learn more about personalization in README.txt and project page of personalize module.

 REQUIREMENTS
 ------------